Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Quốc: Nỗ lực xóa bỏ phân biệt tuổi tác trong tuyển dụng - 1

-The Chinese government is taking the lead in addressing employers' age-biased hiring policies by raising the age limit for civil service positions from 35 to 40, through adjusting the age for taking the civil service exam.
+The Chinese government is taking the lead in addressing employers' age-biased recruitment policies by raising the age limit for civil service positions from 35 to 40, through adjusting the age for taking the civil service exam.

 In October 2024, the Chinese government announced that it would raise the age limit from 35 to 40 for those taking the national civil service exam to join central government agencies.